vejmelkam/fmda_scraper/README.md

 Description
 -----------

-A data scraper that retrieves RAWS observations from the MesoWest website and stores them in a format suitable for the [fmda_julia](http://github.com/vejmelka/mfmda_julia "fmda_julia") code.
+A data scraper that retrieves RAWS observations from the MesoWest website and stores them in a format suitable for the [fmda](http://github.com/vejmelkam/fmda "fmda") python code.
 The MesoWest RAWS network observations are available hourly.

 This code has two main functions:
   * retrieve information about a particular RAWS station, including location, elevation and observed quantities